bigtoga/Examples/Cloud - Azure/AZ-500/Memorize for the exam.md

 - P2
 - Global administrator

+**Can a user in a group that is marked as the Approvers for a privilege approve their own request?**
+- No

 **Grant someone privileged role use for a period**
 1. Portal -search for Privileged...
 2. Manage -> AD Roles -> Roles and assign